National EKG Certification: An Overview

 EKG technicians assist cardiologists in a number of areas, including scheduling appointments, monitoring patients' heart rates, operating and testing equipment.
 These technicians specialize in monitoring a patient's heart through Holter monitoring, which involves placing electrodes to the patient's chest and attaching a portable monitor to the patient's belt.

 These healthcare professionals may also help in maintaining supplies and setting up equipment for use.
 EKG technicians should have good communication skills and be able to work with and make patients comfortable.
-According to PayScale.com's August 2014 data, EKG technicians made a median hourly wage of $12.00.
+According to PayScale.com, in January 2016 EKG technicians made a median annual salary of $31,253.